ShawxingKwok/ITWorks/content/_index.md

 I have sent resumes to common top internet companies, but those limited resume sizes are too small and they didn't give me opportunities to display.

-Welcome to connect with me via ShawxingKwok@126.com.
+Welcome to browse my <a href="https://github.com/ShawxingKwok" target="_blank">GitHub profile</a>, or connect with me via ShawxingKwok@126.com.